Protecting Entra ID SSO with SGNL

 2. From the left navigation pane, select Protected Systems and Add, or simply click Add from the SGNL Dashboard

-3. Select ‘Azure AD’ from the Identity Providers category in the list of integrations
+3. Select ‘Entra ID’ from the Identity Providers category in the list of integrations

 4. Give your integration a descriptive display name and description